Human Subjects Research Determination

 However, there are some student research projects that will require IRB review if they involve human subjects: Doctoral dissertations; funded research; research conducted through collaborations external to TAMU, Master‘s theses, and honors theses.
 All of these must be reviewed and approved by the IRB before students may begin their research.

 Educational activities conducted by faculty or instructors in the classroom or with students and the intent is to generalize the information outside of the classroom or publish, will require submission to the IRB for review and approval.
 This includes both prospective and retrospective research conducted by faculty or instructors using student records, interviews, surveys or other student data.
 IRB submission for review and approval is required prior to implementation of the research activities.
-Please note that research involving TAMU students or their data will also require the Registrar’s approval.
+Please note that research involving TAMU students or their data will also be routed to the Registrar’s office for ancillary review.